 - Children Entertainment – You have talents as a clown or magician; think about volunteering your time at a Children’s Cancer ward at a local hospital.

-I feel it’s our moral obligation to make a regular time commitment to serve in our community with those that are less fortunate than we are.
+I feel it’s our moral obligation to make a regular time commitment to serve in our community as a mother and daughter duo with those that are less fortunate than we are.
 This is a value I want instilled in my daughter and only way I know to instill that value is to live it.